sunni426/grandqc/README.md

 ### Model selection

 To balance accuracy and inference efficiency, we have trained three different models based on three magnifications (5x, 7x, and 10x).
 As the magnification decreases, the inference speed increases, but accuracy may be slightly affected.

-Users can choose the appropriate model based on their specific requirements.
+We consider 7x model to be an optimal choice for most applications.

+Please refer to publication for results of formal validation (pixel-wise segmentation accuracy) for 5x, 7x, and 10x GrandQC versions.

 Here is an example of one ROI(Region of Interest) image from one Whole Slide Image: